 Boys are Transformed through our Christian Military School

 At Gateway, boys begin to stop struggling against authority and start to gain confidence by mastering challenges that are constructive instead of their previously destructive activities.
 In time, they promote to higher levels, obtaining privileges and responsibilities along the way.
-The upper level military school cadet is eligible for off-campus sports, outreaches, and travel.
+After a time of successfully adhering to our program the boy becomes eligible for off-campus sports, outreaches, and travel.

 Most students who were failing or falling behind not only get up to date but get ahead.
 We meet all qualifications by the State of Florida for high school graduation, and students earn diplomas when they graduate our academic program.
 Our school operates year-round as students work at their own pace through top-notch curriculum and certified teachers.
 Our high standards allow credits to transfer to public institutions or to go on to college or the military.

-Spiritual life forms a large part of life at Gateway Boys Academy.
-We strive to introduce every cadet to a relationship with Jesus and strive to maintain a Godly atmosphere conducive to Christian growth.
-Boys attend group Bible studies, go to chapel twice each week, and spend time with a counselor to pursue individually assigned Bible studies designed to build character.
+Spiritual life is an important element of Gateway Boys Academy.
+We strive to introduce every cadet to a relationship with God, and we strive to maintain a Godly atmosphere conducive to Christian growth.
+Boys attend group sessions, go to chapel twice each week, and spend time with a counselor to pursue individually assigned character studies.

 Family Restoration is Our Hallmark

 At Gateway, we focus on family restoration.
-After four months of enrollment for the cadet, parents begin attending weekend events for training about boundaries and constructive parenting.
+After four months of enrollment for the cadet, parents can begin benefiting from insightful special training about boundaries and constructive parenting.

 Most students in our program turn from their self-destructive behavior to a life of serving others.
 If your son needs order and discipline to put his life in order, please consider Gateway.